Thursday, 18 May 2023

 Paadhasaari Vishwanathan

-This is an English translation of ‘Kashi’, a Tamil short story written by ‘Paadhasaari’ Vishwanathan.
+This is an English translation of ‘Kashi,’ a Tamil short story written by ‘Paadhasaari’ Vishwanathan.
 Translated into English by Saravanan Karmegam.

-It was the same month last year Kashi attempted suicide, but luckily survived.
+It was the same month last year Kashi attempted suicide but luckily survived.
 It was the fourth month of his marriage when he slit his throat with a shaving blade.
 They broke the door open, scooped him out from the bed of clotted blood stains where he was lying unconscious, and admitted him to the government hospital.

-When I was roaming jobless, if someone asked me what I was doing, I used to be grossly embarrassed and tell them some lame things or the other just to get out of that situation.
-The pain of facing such question was something of a different kind.
+When I was roaming jobless, if someone asked me what I was doing, I used to be grossly embarrassed and tell them some lame thing or the other just to get out of that situation.
+The pain of facing such a question was something of a different kind.
 I threw a similar question at Kashi, rather discreetly, “So…what are you doing these days?”

-“I am doing a small whole sale medicine business along with my friend.
+“I am doing a small wholesale medicine business along with my friend.
 My father’s house document is my last resort to meet the expenses.
 He has agreed to give it.
 I should try to get some bank loan by mortgaging it.
-If I can manage the finances, we could continue this business”
+If I can manage the finances, we could continue this business.”

 As the park gates were closed, we jumped over its compound wall and sat at a secluded place on the grass bed.
 I remembered that I didn’t bring my cigarettes.
-He took out some cigarettes and a match box from his shoulder bag and put them on the grass.
+He took out some cigarettes and a matchbox from his shoulder bag and put them on the grass.

 I blew out cigarette smoke in curls on his face lovingly.
 “I don’t know how long I would be able to withstand this job.
 Nothing has changed.
 A step ahead doesn’t find a support to take another.”
 A lump of excreta in white and brown fell on his shoulder bag as Kashi lit a cigarette.

-“Unlike before I don’t abuse myself these days tearing and soiling my body in filth.
+“Unlike before, I don’t abuse myself these days, tearing and soiling my body in filth.
 I have learnt to swallow my sorrows silently.
 It is all for the sake of my father.
 I don’t know what will happen to me once he is no more.
-I am clueless about the support system I would require so as to look forward with this overpowering mind”
+I am clueless about the support system I would require so as to look forward with this overpowering mind.”

 “How’s your father, Kashi?”

-A dog lying on a nearby bench rose, and shook its body once.
+A dog lying on a nearby bench rose and shook its body once.

 “Sometimes I feel that you should have been a woman.
 To be right, I desire that you could have changed yourself into a woman.
-Guna…I feel secure and bold enough when I am with you.
+Guna… I feel secure and bold enough when I am with you.
 If I could reject the admonition of my wits, I would dare say that being with you is akin to lying on God’s lap.
 That too…a female goddess.
 I am unable to imagine a man as God.
-Your heart is like a playground having no thorny fences around it”
+Your heart is like a playground having no thorny fences around it.”

-“Not like that Kashi…It is just your fantasy that you find my heart comfortable.
+“Not like that, Kashi… It is just your fantasy that you find my heart comfortable.
 Even in that world you perceive, some will have fences to their eyes.
 Leave it aside.
 Are you writing these days?”
 I asked him.

-“No…I just only scribble in diaries.
-Writing poems and stories makes me think that I am writing about my personal rants” The dog standing in front of them lifted its one leg and urinated on the bench.
+“No… I just only scribble in diaries.
+Writing poems and stories makes me think that I am writing about my personal rants.”
+The dog standing in front of them lifted its one leg and urinated on the bench.
 The cigarette in Kashi’s mouth was almost burnt down with remains of ash.
 A silence followed.

-“I am unable to quit smoking, Kashi”
+“I am unable to quit smoking, Kashi.”

 “I too.
 Along with smoking, I am still unable to quit masturbating despite my earnest efforts, Guna.
-Smoking cigarette does not any way trouble me.
+Smoking cigarettes does not, in any way, trouble me.
 I don’t find any troubles caused by nicotine in my chest.
 It is just like suckling nipples without getting milk.
 My habit of masturbating too has its own peculiarity.
-I don’t do it with hands like most of men.
-Cuddling the pillows…fantasising about women who are in their thirties, essentially mothers”…Kashi must be twenty nine years old, I thought.
-In a sudden attempt of diverting the topic, he started enquiring about me, my mother and a god man familiar to both of us.
+I don’t do it with hands like most men.
+Cuddling the pillows…fantasising about women who are in their thirties, essentially mother”s… Kashi must be twenty-nine years old, I thought.
+In a sudden attempt to divert the topic, he started inquiring about me, my mother, and a godman familiar to both of us.
 He asked about the beautiful woman who used to stay with that god man.

 Kashi threw away his cigarette.
 It fell on the grass bed and emitted a streak of smoke.
 I became restless in search of another cigarette.
-I think I am also smoking cigarette like Kashi just for fun.
+I think I am also smoking cigarettes like Kashi just for fun.
 Sometimes I would stand in pitch dark in the garden and smoke.
 But I wouldn’t be satisfied with it.
 Watching the curls of smoke while smoking has its own pleasures.
 Kashi crushed the empty cigarette box and tossed it away.

-“One past ten now” I said.
+“Ten past ten now,” I said.

 “Shall we leave now?
 Kashi asked, half-heartedly.